RESOURCES

 W : Firstly, there is a big difference in the needs of our Korean clients and European prospects.
 The main difference is the network infrastructure.
 From the late 1990s to early 2000s, the South Korean government invested a large amount of capital in setting up the network infrastructure in the IT field.
 This led to establishing Korea as the country with the highest internet speed in the world, according to a global trend report published in 2014 by Statista, a German research company specializing in statistics.
 On the contrary, in Europe, the internet speed and performance isn’t as stable as in Korea.
 That is probably one of the reasons why European telecommunication companies are interested in network quality measurement.
 Basically, collecting network logs is an important precondition in most of the tests, while Korean pay-tv service providers are relatively not as interested in it.

+Next, their TV system and usage environment is different, so we needed to adjust to that when preparing the test cases.
 For example, Korean TV channels usually start from “000”, but when we prepared for a PoC for an European prospect, the starting channel number for their pay-tv app was “200”, so we had to keep that in mind.

+Last but not least, the language barrier did exist, as neither of them nor us used English as first language.
+As we prepared additional tests during the trip, they gave us a document requesting certain test sets, but due to the difference in terms, there was a minor difficulty in understanding exactly what they wanted.
 But this led me to think that our intelligent monkey test will be fairly competitive in Europe, because it tests different ways to reach one menu, and therefore the language barrier will be lower than other tests.

 Q. It seems NEXTLab’s intelligent monkey test solution is really ready to set sail in European waters!
 Last question here.
 Could you share a funny incident during the trip?